ldstep/ldstepweblog/src/notes.md

 ---

+September 16, 2026, at 1:34:27 PM

+Trying out Spotlight instead of Alfred, mostly because of how Siri AI is baked into it in macOS 27.
+Turns out I can do almost everything in Spotlight that I used to rely on Alfred for.
+My automations all live in Keyboard Maestro anyway, so no worries there.
+Early days still — we'll see how it goes.

+---

 September 12, 2026, at 2:53:26 PM

 Today I created a custom Published action for Dropzone 5 to simplify moving finished Markdown files into my Published folder.